 The Company's Compensation Committee met one time in 2017.
 As of March 14, 2018, the members of the Compensation Committee were Gail Page (Chair), Katherine L. Davis, and Peter Kissinger.
 Each of the Compensation Committee members is deemed "independent" in accordance with the NASDAQ Global Market's requirements for independent directors.
 The Compensation Committee establishes salaries, incentives and other forms of compensation for executive officers.
 The Compensation Committee also administers our incentive compensation plan.
-The Compensation Committee's charter is available on the Company's website at www.chembio.com.
 The Compensation Committee does not currently delegate its authority to any other party, and does not currently engage any compensation consultants to determine the amount or form of executive and director compensation.
 Executive officers do not play a role in the determination or recommendation of the form or amount of any executive compensation paid, except that the Compensation Committee may request for the Chief Executive Officer to provide the Committee with oral evaluations of the performance of other executive officers.